dolittle007/dolittle007.github.io/about/index.md

 # About Me

-#### I'm a data enthusiast and also a PhD student major in bioinformatics and genomics in the University of Hong Kong.
+#### I'm a data enthusiast and also a PhD graduated from the University of Hong Kong.

 <a class="graybutton" href="/about/TYW_CV.pdf">resume</a>